Funeral Homes and Partnerships

 Step 2: You should describe your funeral wishes.
 Again, this takes about 20 minutes,

-but using our MyFuneral™ service, it is completely free.
+but using our MyFuneral™ service.

 Just step through the series of questions, and then sign your final printed document.